 So, you’re sitting there thinking to yourself, “Arghh, there’s so much kava to choose from; I’m so confused!”
 Or “What kind of kava is best for me?”
 By the end of this article, you’ll have a better idea of what kind of kava is right for you, but really, read the Beginner’s Guide to Kava to be an instant expert.

 If you want to keep things traditional, the best plan might be to go with the most traditional form of kava kava, which is Powdered Kava Root:

-Although quality kava root is not typically available online and is a bit hard to come by in Western and European countries (although this is quickly changing), it is bountiful throughout Oceanic island nations.
+Although authentic and quality kava root is hard to find online and is a bit hard to come by in Western and European countries (although this is quickly changing), it is bountiful throughout Oceanic island nations.
 The root is traditionally chewed up and spit out into a communal bowl, in order to speed up the fermentation process.
 It is then mixed with water or other solubles to create a drink with sedative and anesthetic benefits.
 But who wants to do that, just to relax?
 Not me!

 Having trouble deciding between fresh kava root and dried kava root?
 If you wanted to break the kava down into a powder to mix into a shake or turn into a kava drink, then dried kava root is the better option, plus you keep all of the wonderful benefits by retaining its purest form!
 If, on the other hand, you really wanted to get in touch with kava culture you could chew up fresh kava root and mix it with water or coconut water and make a traditional kava beverage!

 Are you a busy person, looking to get the benefits of kava, but don’t have the time for traditional preparation?
 Here are some quick options: